Table of contents

 3) Effective Management Of The Entire Machine Learning Life Cycle

-• Seamlessly integrate with Azure DevOps and GitHub actions to plan, automate, and manage workflows effectively.
+- Seamless Integration: MLOps integrates easily with tools like Azure DevOps and GitHub Actions, allowing teams to automate and manage workflows more effectively.

 4) Machine Learning Resource Management System And Control